-Oh, and one more thing!
-At the time, I used a walker to get around.
-Now when I stepped into that jewellery store every person in the store turned to look at me.
-I mean really look at me.
+At the time, I used a walker to get around (I need a wheelchair now).
+When I stepped into that jewellery store, every person in the store turned to look at me.
+I mean, really, look at me.
 They looked me up and down and decided en masse that I was not worthy of their time.
 They judged me by my looks.
-They assumed I had no money to spend because I wasn't dressed appropriately for their "fine" establishment and I certainly didn't fit the part of someone with money to spend.
-But at that time in my life I did have money to spend, but no one in the store offered to help me or even say hello.
-Five sales clerks all turned away from me as if I wasn't there.
+They assumed I had no money to spend.
+I wasn't dressed appropriately for their "fine" establishment, and I certainly didn't fit the part of someone with money to spend.
+But I did have money to spend, yet no one in the store offered to help me or even said hello.
+Five sales clerks turned away from me as if I wasn't there.
 I felt like Julia Roberts in Pretty Woman.

-But judging is when we try to force our views or opinions on someone else.
-Instead of judging by God's standards we judge by our own standards and preferences which often leads to disagreements within the church body.
+But judging is when we try to force our views, expectations or opinions on someone else.
+Instead of judging by God's standards, we judge by our own standards and preferences, which often leads to disagreements within the church.
 This is not discernment.
 This is judging.

-Now as I discussed in previous posts, the Pharisees were religious leaders, and Jesus liked to use them in his parables and sermons as examples of how not to behave.
-They judged people by the letter, not the spirit, of the law and so they judged others based on their own behaviour and beliefs.
-But Jesus basically said in Matthew 7:2 and I'm paraphrasing here, "Don't judge people at all if you are judging them the way the Pharisees do, because if you judge people that way, you will be judged with the same severity."
+As I discussed in previous posts, the Pharisees were religious leaders.
+In his parables and sermons, Jesus liked to use them as examples of how not to behave.
+They judged people by the law's letter, not the spirit, and so they judged others based on their own behaviour and beliefs.
+But Jesus said in Matthew 7:2, and I'm paraphrasing here, "Don't judge people at all.
+Because if you judge people the way the Pharisees do, you will be judged with the same severity."
 Jesus' intent is seen by his use of the words "speck" and "plank" in Matthew 7:3-4.
-Judgmental people are arrogant, prideful, foolish and can't see clearly because they lack discernment (because of planks in their eyes).
+Judgmental people are arrogant, prideful, foolish and spiteful.
+They lack discernment.
+They can't see a person for who they really are.
 They may, like the Pharisees, "know" the Scriptures inside out, but they don't know how to "live" them.

-An excellent example of this is the parable Jesus told of the Pharisee and the tax collector who went to the Temple to pray.
+An excellent example is a parable Jesus told of the Pharisee and the tax collector who went to the Temple to pray.

 No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve God and mammon (Matthew 6:24, NKJV).

-Matthew six is all about getting to the heart of our “heart condition.”
-Jesus called the Pharisees (religious teachers) hypocrites; by pointing out all they did in order to gain God’s favour.
+Matthew six is about getting to the heart of our “heart condition.”
+Jesus called the Pharisees (religious teachers) hypocrites by pointing out all they did to gain God’s favour.
 They made a point of letting others know when they were doing something charitable (Matthew 6:1-4).
-They prayed loudly so that everyone would know they were pious and devout (Matthew 6:5-7).
+They loudly prayed so everyone would know they were pious and devout (Matthew 6:5-7).
 They let everyone know when they were fasting (Matthew 6:16-18) by dressing in mourning garb and making their appearance look bad.
 Jesus called out their self-righteousness by saying they did none of this for God but to gain respect and admiration from their fellow man.
-He finishes up this part of his sermon by reminding the people not to store up for themselves treasures on earth (which was what the Pharisees/hypocrites were doing).
-But Jesus says we are to store up for ourselves treasures in heaven.
-Why?
-Because “No one can serve two masters, for either he will hate the one and love the other, or else be loyal to the one and despise the other.
-You cannot serve God and mammon.”
-Mammon is an Aramaic word meaning “riches” or what you value.
-Jesus saw right to the heart of the Pharisees and what they valued more than a relationship with God, was how people perceived them.
-Their “treasure” was admiration and praise from others.
-Their worries and concerns were never about what they would eat or drink or wear, it was all about their reputation.

 The lamp of the body is the eye.
 If therefore your eye is good, your whole body will be full of light.
 But if your eye is bad, your whole body will be full of darkness.
 If therefore the light that is in you is darkness, how great is that darkness!

-As Jesus continues on with his sermon on the mount, we can see how he is addressing the issues of his day and brings them all together.
-In Matthew 6, he begins by talking about the practices of the hypocrites (Pharisees) in regards to fasting, praying and doing good deeds in public.
-He makes note that they do all these things to be glorified within themselves.
+As Jesus continues with his sermon on the mount, we can see how he addresses the issues of his day and brings them all together.
+Matthew 6 begins by talking about the practices of the hypocrites (Pharisees) in regards to fasting, praying and doing good deeds in public.
+He notes that they do all these things to be glorified within themselves.
 They did not do any of these things for God at all.

 Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal; but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.

 So how do we "lay up" treasures in heaven?
 What should those treasures look like?
-They should include time in the Word of God daily, because time spent reading God's Word is well-invested.
-Through His Word we get to know Him and our relationship grows and deepens.
-We learn how to abide in Him and in turn, through the indwelling of His Holy Spirit, He abides in us and that is where our treasure should be.
+They should include daily time in the Word of God because time spent reading God's Word is well-invested.
+We get to know Him through His Word, and our relationship grows and deepens.
+We learn how to abide in Him, and through the indwelling of His Holy Spirit, He abides in us.
+And that is our greatest treasure.